Copy of Copy of fall 23 deans list header

 Maxwell

-In August 2007, Maxwell accepted an appointment as a member of the Senior Executive Service (SES) with the Air Force.
-As an SES, he successfully managed one of the largest and most complex Base Realignment and Closure (BRAC) initiatives ever undertaken.
+In August 2007, Maxwell accepted an appointment as a Senior Executive Service (SES) member with the Air Force.
+As an SES member, he successfully managed one of the largest and most complex Base Realignment and Closure (BRAC) initiatives.
 Over 10,000 government positions were moved between installations worldwide.
-A new campus was constructed for the medical training of all three Services’ enlisted personnel.
-Brooke Army Medical Center was expanded to create the Department of Defense’s largest teaching hospital.
-He had direct oversight of the Army Corps of Engineers to complete 39 construction projects valued at over $3.8 billion.
+A new campus was constructed for the medical training of all three services’ enlisted personnel.
+Brooke Army Medical Center was expanded to create the Defense Department’s largest teaching hospital.
+He directly oversaw the Army Corps of Engineers to complete 39 construction projects valued at over $3.8 billion.

-Maxwell has served on numerous boards including a School Board, the Army Medical Department Museum, and the Army Retirement Community.
-In 1969, CEM helped to form the Apha Apha Chapter of Tau Sigma Delta at Texas A&M.
+Maxwell has served on numerous boards, including a school board, the Army Medical Department Museum and the Army Retirement Community.
+In 1969, CEM helped to form the Alpha Alpha Chapter of Tau Sigma Delta at Texas A&M University.

 Gary Mitchell 88